afif-malghani-zz/Publisher-Client---Android/README.md

 ## Required Permissions
 Network access

+## Hopefully will add in future:
+Start using Google cloud pub/sub API

 ## Known Prolems:
 #### The client is only capable of publishig, for now.
 #### Have made some changes to the code, but no longer have the server code, my friend lost it.
 So, the changes have not been tested.